vinnciane/resume/content/resume/experience.md

 *Software publisher and SaaS*
 * Led team of writers in creating and maintaining technical documentation for software products.
 * Collaborated with international technical and consulting teams in an agile environment.
-* Implemented and maintained documentation tools.
+* Implemented and maintained documentation tools and publication pipelines.
 ----------

 ###### {{< icon "location-marker" >}} SANDVIK Mining and Construction – Lyon, France